SoftUni-Internal/interactive-content/EN/02-Generics/05-Type-Parameter-Bounds.md

 ```
 Let us explain what the code does.

-The type parameter `T` extends Number to restrict the type of objects that can be used in the parameterized type.
+The type parameter `T` extends "**Number**" to restrict the type of objects that can be used in the parameterized type.

 The "**Number**" is a superclass of all numeric classes, such as "**Integer**", "**Float**" and "**Double**".